ujjwal2131/Resume_Projects/Consumer Goods: On-Demand Sales Insights/README.md

 **NOTE:**
-- To check the SQL queries click here.
+- To review the SQL queries, click [here](https://github.com/ujjwal2131/Resume_Projects/tree/main/Consumer%20Goods%3A%20On-Demand%20Sales%20Insights/SQL%20Queries).
-- To explore the visuals refer to attached .xlsx file.
+- For visual analysis, see the attached .xlsx file.
-- To know the strategic insights refer to the attached .pdf file
+- For strategic insights, refer to the attached .pdf file.

 For more details about the project clcik [here](https://codebasics.io/challenge/codebasics-resume-project-challenge/7).